Frequently Asked Questions

-If your child is sick, injured or something else prevents him or her from attending a meet on short notice, reach out to Riley Correll, one of our Age Group Coaches, as soon as possible so they can make the last-minute adjustment.
+If your child is sick, injured or something else prevents him or her from attending a meet on short notice, reach out directly to one of the team coaches, as soon as possible so they can make the last-minute adjustment.

-The Team Parents are volunteers who work with the Sherborn Recreation Department and other volunteers to help make the swim season great.
-The team parents are Matt Craven and Liz Grossman.
-You can reach the team parents at Sherborn.Snappers1@gmail.com or email them directly (see contact information on the parent volunteer tab)
+The team coordinators are volunteers who work with the Sherborn Recreation Department and other volunteers to help make the swim season great.
+The team advisor is Liz Grossman.
+You can reach the advisor or team coordinators at Sherborn.Snappers1@gmail.com or email them directly (see contact information on the parent volunteer tab)

 What is a heat sheet?

 A heat sheet is the printed list that tells swimmers in what events they will compete.
 It also defines the swimmer’s lane assignment per event.
 Lanes are typically assigned based on seed times, with the fastest swimmers in the center of the pool.
 Events are listed in order, alternating girls’ and boys’ events.